 #1.
 Payment history – 35%

 Your payment history is a major factor in determining your credit score.
-It shows lenders that you’ve been reliable and paid on-time, which makes it more likely for them to trust and lend again in future!
-This means one or two late payments could drag down any potential good marks with this information so make sure not only do I avoid Making purchases without paying off first but also know how long ago was each charge.
+It shows lenders that you’ve been reliable and paid on time, which makes it more likely for them to trust you and lend again in the future!
+This means one or two late payments could drag down any potential good marks with this information so make sure not only I avoid Making purchases without paying off first but also know how long ago was each charge.

 Missing just one payment can result in a “derogatory mark” on your credit report that will stay there for seven to ten years.
-This includes accounts in collections, bankruptcies and foreclosures as well any liens placed against you by lenders who are owed money!
+This includes accounts in collections, bankruptcies, and foreclosures as well as any liens placed against you by lenders who are owed money!

 #2.
 Amounts owed and credit card utilization – 30%

 Your credit utilization percentage is the amount of your overall limit that you’re using.
 If it exceeds 30%, this could be an indication for lenders to think about cutting back on their lending or even shutting off access altogether!
-The lower and more manageable though, than good because high values mean overextending yourself which may result in inability provide further loans should something happen?
+The lower and more manageable though, than good because high values mean overextending yourself which may result in the inability to provide further loans should something happen.

 #3.
-Established credit history and average age of credit lines – 15%
+Established credit history and an average age of credit lines – 15%

 Having a long credit history helps your score as long as you make on-time payments.
 The age and types of accounts matter too!
 You need to add up how old each account is, along with an average duration for all active lines in order get the most accurate picture possible before applying for loans or mortgages through banks."